 It’s illegal to address a police officer informally, and it could land you a fine.
 The word “du” is considered more informal and isn’t used with strangers, so if you address a police officer this way, you may get more than a disapproving look.

 See Related: What Languages Are Spoken in Germany?

 Beware of Recycling Incorrectly

 Some laws in Germany make sense, like mandatory waste separation and recycling.
-It’s great for the environment and many other countries could benefit from this process.
+It’s great for the environment; many other countries could benefit from this process.

 Many tourists find themselves confused when figuring out where to throw their trash.
 It doesn’t help that there are multi-colored bins for separate items.

-Germany requires everyone to separate their waste into blue, green, yellow, black, or brown bins.
+Germany requires everyone to separate their waste into bins in blue, green, yellow, black, or brown.
 Each bin is designated for a type of waste (plastic, glass, paper, household, etc.).

-Learning how to properly throw away your waste is an absolute must if you’re planning a visit.
+Learning to throw away your waste properly is an absolute must if you’re planning a visit.
 It also gets much easier the more you do it.